Why is there a market for Short-Term Lending?

 You may think that lending to households over short periods is a relatively new phenomenon, but you’d be wrong.
 In 1728 RBS developed the overdraft facility to help businesses handle small cash flow issues.
 Over the following decades this facility was taken up by all banks, and eventually extended to individuals’ rather than just companies.

 Home Credit, sometimes known as doorstep loans, has been around since Victorian times.
-In fact the largest lender in this market, Provident, is approaching its 140th birthday.
+In fact, the largest lender in this market, Provident, is approaching its 140th birthday.
 Such lending has always been about providing appropriate levels of credit to people who are ill-served by normal lenders or excluded altogether.
 And this has always been driven by a face-to-face service, hence the name doorstep loan.
 No bank account is required as the loan is made in cash.

-Innovation is just as present in the financial market as any other.
+Innovation is just as present in the financial market like any other.
 The USA is responsible for two innovations in the short-term credit sector one of which has worked for the consumer and one of which has failed them.

 Credit cards arrived in the UK from the USA in 1966 – the Barclaycard being the first incarnation.
-Credit cards were rapidly adopted by consumers and were common place by the 1980s/90s.
+Credit cards were rapidly adopted by consumers and were commonplace by the 1980s/90s.
 By 2000 50% of adults had one.
 Such cards work particularly well for consumers if the balance is paid off at the end of each month as the user can therefore get c.45 days of interest-free credit.
 While these cards have not been immune from criticism (some think interest rates are too high) on balance the function that they provide is very helpful.

 However, the second financial innovation from the USA, the payday loan, almost brought the whole short-term lending market into disrepute.
 Developed in the 1980s in the USA the payday loan was intended to bridge the time gap between getting paid and needing to spend.
 In simple terms a payday loan would never be for longer than 30 days – you borrow a small sum and then repay it in its entirety plus interest when you were next paid.

-The High Cost Short-Term Loans Controversy
+The High-Cost Short-Term Loans Controversy

 As we’ve seen home credit, bank overdrafts and even credit cards between them have been around for a very long time.
 Each serves a slightly different market but the end objective is the same.
 Interest rates on such credit products are never going to be the lowest (because of the risk of default) but they have always seemed reasonably fair.
 And generally consumers have been treated fairly too.